What is the Capital Improvement Program?

 What are the hours for construction?
 Will there be work on the weekends?

 In general, construction crews will be working from 7 a.m. to 5:30 p.m., Monday through Friday, although unforeseen impacts to the project schedule (e.g. weather) could require some work on the weekends.
-To be notified in advance of weekend work, please sign up for status updates by writing Roadwork@nola.gov or calling 504.658.ROAD (7623).
-You can also sign up for the RoadworkNOLA newsletter to receive monthly program wide updates on active construction projects here.
+To be notified in advance of weekend work, please sign up for status updates by writing ose@nola.gov or calling 504-658-7623.
+You can also sign up for the Office of Strategic Engagement & Special Projects newsletter to receive monthly program-wide updates on active construction projects here.

 Will there be road closures during the construction period?